“The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the fullest.” – John 10:10

 72% say the church is full of hypocrites.

-78% say they would be willing to listen to somebody tell them about Christianity.
+78% say, I would be willing to listen to somebody tell me about Christianity.

 79% say Christianity today is more about organized religion than about loving people.

-86% say they believe they can have a good relationship with God without belonging to a church.
+86% say I believe I can have a good relationship with God without belonging to a church.

 Hint = It begins with you and me.